I'm the main face behind the Buoyant brand. I'm also a wife and mom, a linguaphile, string musician, and mixed-media artist. Enneagram 7 and ENFP.

 Emilie: We all go through things at different speeds at different times and that’s okay.

 Emilie: When you were just talking about this transition phase, the first thing I was thinking about was a Caterpillar and its journey to become a butterfly.
 Because I’m a very visual person, I think a lot of creatives just generally are, we’re very visual.
 But you think about what a Caterpillar does.
 We consume, we consume, you know, all of these things in the beginning.
 And we become, we’re slowly becoming our new selves.
 But in order to do that, sometimes it’s horribly difficult and painful and scary.
 We don’t realize, I mean I don’t want to go into the graphic details.
-But caterpillar’s are kind of creepy and they kind of liquefy and they break the skin open on their back and they shed their skin.
-And even at a certain point it’s like their whole face falls off, which is kind of crazy.
+But caterpillars are kind of creepy and they kind of liquefy and they break the skin open on their back and they shed their skin.
+And even at a certain point, it’s like their whole face falls off, which is kind of crazy.

 Justine: Yeah, you’re right.
 Yeah.
 I love that description.

-Emilie: They don’t love the idea of transitioning from a itty bitty little egg on a leaf into the caterpillar phases into the butterfly.
+Emilie: They don’t love the idea of transitioning from an itty bitty little egg on a leaf into the caterpillar phases into the butterfly.
 It’s a really traumatic transition.
 But the caterpillar just kind of keeps going and doing its own thing.
 It doesn’t look around thinking, “I wonder if I’ll become that butterfly or that butterfly.”